MetGang/TccWrapper/documentation/content/GETTING-TCC.md

 `libtcc` needs to be linked to your main program.
 On some non-win32 platforms linking additionally `dl` and/or `pthread` may be required.

 `libtcc1` is linked internally by tcc while compiling scripts.
-You can add linking directories with `tcc_add_library_path` or `TccWrapper::AddLibraryPath`.
+You can add linking directories with `TccWrapper::AddLibraryPath`.